-4. What minors and second majors can statistics students consider reading to add value to their learning experience?
+3. What minors and second majors can statistics students consider reading to add value to their learning experience?

 The College of Humanities and Sciences (CHS) offers an enhanced undergraduate experience for students in the Faculty of Science (FoS) and the Faculty of Arts and Social Sciences (FASS).
-You can read majors offered by both faculties.
-CHS offers an even more flexible curriculum structure where you can choose to pursue any Major, Second Major, Major-Minor and specialisation pathways offered by both faculties, according to your interests, aptitude and career aspirations.
+You can read majors offered by both faculties, as well as other faculties / schools / colleges in NUS (subject to meeting subject prerequisites).
+Within CHS, students have access to a flexible curriculum structure where you can choose to pursue any Major, Second Major, Major-Minor and specialisation pathway according to your interests, aptitude and career aspirations.

-Because statistics is founded on mathematical principles, utilises programming and algorithms, and is widely applied to problems in business and economics, you can consider reading a Minor or Second Major in Data Analytics (CHS-FoS), Mathematics (CHS-FoS), Economics (CHS-FASS), Management (NUS Business School), Business Analytics (School of Computing, SoC) or Computer Science (SoC).
+Because statistics is founded on mathematical principles, utilises programming and algorithms, and is widely applied to problems in business and economics, you can consider reading a Minor or Second Major in Data Analytics (CHS-Faculty of Science (FOS)), Mathematics (CHS-FoS), Economics (CHS-Faculty of Arts and Social Sciences), Management (NUS Business School), Business Analytics (School of Computing (SoC)) or Computer Science (SoC).